bpoplauschi/bpoplauschi.github.io/about.markdown

 ### Passion for development

-I'm passionate about the Swift and Objective-C languages, code architecture and ways to write clean code, how to apply automated tools in all the aspects of the development cycle (coding, testing, documenting, delivering, ...).
+I'm passionate about the Swift and Objective-C languages, code architecture and ways to write clean code, how to automate different aspects of the development cycle (coding, testing, delivery, documentation, ...).

-### Me and open source
+### My experience with open source

 I'm a big fan of open source projects and I owe a lot of my experience to contributing to open source.
-Ever since I became a core member of projects like [SDWebImage](https://github.com/rs/SDWebImage) or [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack), I was constantly exposed to developers with different backgrounds, different cultures and many many issues :) Trying to help them was a big challenge and offered me occasions to learn different things that I would have never thought about while just developing apps.
-Plus you get a great feeling when seeing how many people actually use that project and that they enjoy it.
+Ever since I became a core member of projects like [SDWebImage](https://github.com/rs/SDWebImage) or [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack), I was constantly exposed to developers with different backgrounds, different cultures and their many many coding challenges :) Trying to help them was a journey each time and has offered me occasions to learn different things that I would have never thought about while just developing apps.
+Plus you get a great feeling when you get to see how many people actually use that project and that they do enjoy it.

 ### Giving something back

-Over those years, I learned a lot from many many people, so this blog is an attempt to give some of that back.
+Over these years, I learned a lot from many many people, so this blog is an attempt to give some of that back.

 I do believe our journeys makes each one of us expert in some area and we can always learn something from anyone.